 The University of Baltimore School of Law’s Early Entry Law Program offers highly motivated undergraduate students at partner institutions an opportunity to enroll in law school after their undergraduate junior year.
 Early entry allows students to forego their senior year and earn two degrees in less time.

 University of Baltimore

-UB undergraduates admitted as early entry law have the unique benefit of paying undergraduate tuition for the first year of law school either as a part time or a full time law student.
+UB undergraduates admitted as early entry law for the fall 2019 semester have the unique benefit of paying undergraduate tuition for the first year of law school either as a part time or a full time law student.
 This benefit can save a student $20,000 or more over the course of law school.
 Learn more.

 - Notre Dame of Maryland University

 - University of Maryland College Park

 Students follow specific curriculum plans for early entry law at the partner undergraduate institution.
 Interested students are encouraged to contact the appropriate advisor early in their undergraduate career.
 Students must obtain approval for early entry from their undergraduate institution prior to submitting a law application.

 Students complete all application requirements for the school of law by April 1st of their junior year.

 Applications for Fall 2019 will be reviewed under one of two application review processes.*